 Tackling the Turkey Neck (Why Your Neck Is Giving Your Age Away - and How to Stop It)

 We’re getting older all the time (sorry, thought I’d get that little bombshell out of the way), but many of us, nowadays, spend a lot of time, effort and money to slow down the signs of ageing.
-You buy good cleansers, vitamin Cs, moisturisers and SPFs and retinols, and you really take the time to follow our skincare routines, AM and PM.
-You see aesthetic practitioners (AKA skin magicians) for treatments like Botox and fillers to reduce your lines or plump up your skin.
+You buy good cleansers, vitamin Cs, moisturisers, SPFs and retinols, and you really take the time to follow our skincare routines, AM and PM.
+You see aesthetic practitioners (AKA skin magicians) for treatments like wrinkle relaxing and fillers can both be used to reduce lines and smooth skin.
 However, there’s probably one thing you’ve neglected that may well be starting to give away your age - your neck.

 So, how do we slow down the signs of ageing when it comes to our necks?
 What treatments are available for neck rejuvenation, and how can we avoid the ‘turkey neck’ for as long as possible, without going under the knife?

 Why does our neck show signs of ageing?

 Aside from the fact that we’re probably all guilty of forgetting to invite our necks to the skincare party, there are also several other reasons it can look older than we actually feel.